Today's Articles

 Paul Winfield, a Black actor, was born on this date in 1941.

-His title role in the miniseries "King" in 1978 won an Emmy nomination for best actor.
-His character of a college chancellor willing to sing Negro spirituals to get donations for his school in "Roots: The Next Generation" in 1979 received an Emmy nomination for best supporting actor.
+His title role in the miniseries "King" in 1978 won an Emmy nomination for Best Actor.
+His character of a college chancellor willing to sing Negro spirituals to get donations for his school in "Roots: The Next Generation" in 1979 received an Emmy nomination for best-supporting actor.
 His many television roles included "The Charmings" in 1987.
-He also won an Emmy in 1995 for his guest appearance in "Picket Fences."
+He also won an Emmy 1995 for his guest appearance in "Picket Fences."

-As he advanced in his career, Winfield played more and more authority figures, such as his sarcastic but sagacious judge in the 1990 feature film "Presumed Innocent."
-He also played in the 1982 film "Star Trek II: The Wrath of Khan," and later on a 1991 episode of TV's "Star Trek: The Next Generation."
+As his career advanced, Winfield played more authority figures, such as his sarcastic but sagacious judge in the 1990 feature film "Presumed Innocent."
+He also played in the 1982 film "Star Trek II: The Wrath of Khan," and later on a 1991 episode of T.V.'s "Star Trek: The Next Generation."
 He appeared in the Broadway play "Checkmates" with Denzel Washington and as Don King in a 1995 HBO movie.
 In 1999, he was in the feature film, "Catfish in Black Bean Sauce.”
-Winfield was also a voice on "The Simpsons" in 1998 and played Thurgood Marshall in Strange Justice in 1999 for TV.
+Winfield was also a voice on "The Simpsons" in 1998 and played Thurgood Marshall in Strange Justice in 1999 for T.V.
 In 2000, he was in “Knockout,” and a year later, he was in “Vegas, City of Dreams,” playing Detective Grady in “Second to Die.”

 To become an Actor or Actress